Jeremys Bay Campground

-Meadow Beach, Slapfoot Beach and Kedge Beach offer excellent unsupervised swimming.
+Meadow Beach, Slapfoot Beach and Merrymakedge Beach offer excellent unsupervised swimming.
 They are close to the campsites, connected by the Slapfoot Trail, and have beautiful views of Kejimkujik Lake.
-Merrymakedge Beach is supervised daily in July and August from 10 am to 6 pm.
+Kedge Beach is supervised daily in July and August from 10 am to 6 pm.

 © Parks Canada / D. Wilson

 Slapfoot Trail is a beautiful multi-purpose trail with excellent views that follows the shoreline of Kejimkujik Lake.
 It joins the campsites to the lakeshore, beaches, Jakes Landing and Merrymakedge canteen.

 The first washroom building in Meadow, adjacent to site 11, is wheelchair accessible and includes a shower.
 You can obtain a key for the building at the campground kiosk.
 Six campsites near this building are designated for those with mobility disabilities - four with electricity and two without.
 They can be reserved through the reservation service.